-Paul Pearsall, psychiatry professor and clinical neuropsychologist, in the last book of his life before he died in 2007, Awe: The Delights and Dangers of Our Eleventh Emotion, writes:
+Paul Pearsall, a psychiatry professor, and clinical neuropsychologist wrote in the last book of his life before he died in 2007, Awe: The Delights and Dangers of Our Eleventh Emotion:

 If we go beyond a kind of ignorant distant voyeurism through which we gawk at life rather than fully engage with it and put in the effort to try to understand a little more about life’s meaning, awe becomes less a feeling of being high and more a feeling of deep immersion in any and all of life’s processes, including health, illness, love, and even death.

-How many times have you been struck by awe in your life?
+How many times in your life have you got yourself struck by awe?
 Perhaps many.
-But did you ever stop to think how did it influence you?
+But did you ever stop to think about how did it influence you?
 How did it affect your behavior and your relationships?

-When you sense awe, it can also make you feel more generous and humble.
-Awe makes you feel more satisfied with your life in the moment.
-After awe, you start to value experiences in a greater way than things and stuff.
+- When you sense awe, it can make you feel more generous and humble.
+Awe makes you feel more satisfied with your life at the moment.
+After awe, you start to value experiences much more than things and stuff.